zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 - The LatLongStereo shader for Vray on 3DS Max has a new Domemaster3D feature of a neck offset to simulate a physical 360&deg; camera rig's distance between a camera's lens nodal point and the origin on the tripod.

 - The LatLongStereo shader for Vray on 3DS Max has a new Domemaster3D feature of a hemirect checkbox.
 Hemirect stands for hemi-equirectangular which is a partial spherical rendering.
 The hemirect feature allows you to align partial latlong renderings so they start at the top zenith region of the latlong frame.
 This is useful if you want to render a latlong image with a 90&deg; vertical field of view and then warp it in post into a 180&deg; fulldome image.

-**Note:** The Domemaster3D source code for the Vray for Maya and Vray Standalone releases need to be updated and re-compiled to include the most recent Vray for 3DS Max Domemaster3D lens shader code changes.

 ### Version 0.4 - 2015-02-28 ###